 Oh, and 1 troubleshooting option for those using a dedicated audio interface separate from the motherboard’s, which worked in my case, located at the end.

 What Is Stereo Mix?

 Most audio drivers have a built-in feature for playing back every audio stream coming from your computer, a.k.a system sounds, even that of a microphone if one is enabled.
 It goes by a nickname: “What you hear.”

 It plays all the sounds coming from your computer, the stuff you hear, the system sounds, through a sort of virtual microphone (stereo mix, rec. playback).
 If it works, others can hear all the sounds playing on your computer as if you were using a microphone for playing those sounds.
 More specifically, they will hear what you hear.

-Let’s Test This Out?
+Done and Ready – Let’s Test This Out?

 There are a few ways to check if it’s working or not.

-One way is to just look at the bars next to the recording device in Sound settings.
-If the bar next to the stereo mix is showing any audio signals, it means something is working.
+One way is to just look at the bars next to the recording device in the “Sound (Settings)” while the computer is playing anything that makes a sound (a YouTube video, music player, etc).
+If the bar next to the stereo mix is showing any audio signals, it means it’s working.